 a) In the Open Fund, there are differences in the valuation of subsidiary undertakings and intangible assets on a Solvency II basis and the financial reporting basis.
 On a Solvency II basis, subsidiary undertakings are recognised at their net asset values excluding goodwill, and intangible assets are valued at nil.
-Additionally, when reporting as a Solo entity, capital relating to FCI subsidiaries is restricted where the subsidiary is larger than 10% of Own Funds on a Solvency II basis.
 On the financial reporting basis, subsidiaries are valued on a fair value basis.
-This variance in approach for subsidiary undertakings and intangible assets results in a deduction to assets held for With Profits Policyholders, and reduces technical provisions by £136.3m shown in table D2-19
+This variance in approach for subsidiary undertakings and intangible assets results in a deduction to assets held for With Profits Policyholders, and reduces technical provisions by £91.1m shown in table D2-19.